Why did the Growers Co-op start?

 Who runs the Co-op?

 SWGMC’s farmer members own and direct the co-op.
 The co-op has a General Manager and several staff members who run the market’s daily operations.
-The co-op has a volunteer board of directors that meets monthly and is composed of six growers and two industry representatives.
+The co-op has a volunteer board of directors that meets monthly and is composed of six growers.
 Company decisions are made in the best interests of sustaining the local flower farming industry and providing a consistent and reliable sales outlet for diverse local floral crops.

 Is SWGMC wholesale only?

 The market is set up mainly to serve wholesale buyers with high quality floral products.
 Our customer base includes studio florists, shop owners, stores, caterers, restaurants, event planners, venues, designers and other professionals.

 Who can shop at the Co-op and when?

 The Co-op is open to wholesale buyers Monday through Friday, with public retail hours on Tuesdays and Fridays 10 am – 1 pm.
 The market is open to the public two days a week to answer a strong level of interest from the public, and to help growers sell surplus product.